blackout157w/addict50plus/BUILDGUIDE.md

 ![led6](https://github.com/user-attachments/assets/ff874670-ddec-4b11-8f97-3f4e47a7b747)

-Install all LEDs so that the terminal with the notch is at the mark on the top right.As with other mounting parts, I think it will be easier to install if you solder that part in advance.
+Install all LEDs so that the terminal with the notch is at the mark on the top right.
+As with other mounting parts, I think it will be easier to install if you solder that part in advance.

 ![mx](https://github.com/user-attachments/assets/a2e7f14d-3f7a-46ae-84f8-fcdb33f440be)

-Next, install the socket for the MX switch in the same direction as the mark on the board.I think it will be easier to work if you solder only the pad on one side as shown in the photo.
+Next, install the socket for the MX switch in the same direction as the mark on the board.
+I think it will be easier to work if you solder only the pad on one side as shown in the photo.

 ![re](https://github.com/user-attachments/assets/41dc5d65-db67-4fb1-b106-effedc75b5c1)

-Only SW51 has the option to select either a key switch or a rotary encoder.If you want to attach a rotary encoder, I think it is better to solder the microcontroller first and then install it.For the diode D51, make sure the vertical line is at the bottom.
+Only SW51 has the option to select either a key switch or a rotary encoder.
+If you want to attach a rotary encoder, I think it is better to solder the microcontroller first and then install it.
+For the diode D51, make sure the vertical line is at the bottom.
 Install in the direction shown in the image.

 ![mcu](https://github.com/user-attachments/assets/1b987be4-356f-4747-ab10-511b389eff81)